Mission Statement

 Pre-application meetings:

-• encourage discussion of compliance options
+• Encourage discussion of compliance options, and

 Submitting Applications